al-muqarm/LLM_Evaluator_Final_Pro/README.md

 # Multi-Objective AI Service Quality Optimization (Native AI Wireless Networks)

+🛡️ Security & Verification
+This tool is an executable (.exe) provided for ease of use in our scientific research.
+To ensure file integrity and safety:

+SHA-256 Checksum: 2da80feaea6b71a640b77dcd919291d1a8ae61917b7ded797842cd86726ae728

+Transparency: Developed by Abbas M. Ali Al-Muqarm, Faculty Member at the University of Kufa, Iraq.

+Data Privacy: Only anonymous network metrics (latency, jitter) are collected for statistical analysis via Google Forms.

  Research Context
 This project is part of a Ph.D. research study focused on optimizing the quality of service (QoS) and experience (QoE) for Large Language Model (LLM) agents in geo-distributed cloud systems.
 The evaluator tool measures performance metrics across various chatbots (ChatGPT, Gemini, Copilot, and DeepSeek) to determine the best service provider based on real-time network conditions and academic accuracy.